dgroomes/electron-playground/realistic/README.md

 [OpenJS Foundation](https://openjsf.org/).

 This project is me learning the supporting tooling that it takes to develop and build a realistic Electron application.
+By realistic, I don't mean universal, I just mean that this project is the result of a real effort to use and learn the tooling, and to come up with a design that I would be comfortable using in a real project.
+There is a large diversity of other project styles for Electron apps, especially including [electron-builder](https://github.com/electron-userland/electron-builder), which is a popular alternative to Electron Forge.

 ## Instructions